I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfregistry/nf-wdfregistry-wdfregistryqueryunicodestring.md

 ## Remarks

 For more information about registry-key objects, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-the-registry-in-umdf-1-x-drivers">Using the Registry in Framework-Based Drivers</a>.

-The following code example, which is from the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/sample-kmdf-drivers">Serial</a> sample driver, retrieves the Unicode string that represents the string data that is assigned to the <b>PortName</b> value under a device's hardware key.

 ## Requirements
 | &nbsp; | &nbsp; |